mattslight/abookforlife/abookforlife.md

 <span class="dropcap">T</span>his is where we find that things get interesting.
 At the very least the ego is a fascinating and complex structure.

-When we first think about our Ego — Stop.
+When we first think about our Ego — *Stop*.

 Let's read that again slowly.
 "When we first think about our Ego".
 This is an odd phrase, isn't it?
 When we are disappointed we say "I'm not happy with myself".
 When we do well we might say "I'm so pleased with myself".
 So  this ask the question "who *is* I?", and "Who is *myself*?".
 Are these two different people?